drreynolds/smuhpc-workshop/source/session_2.rst

 In my experience, with some applications a program compiled with the PGI compilers can run 50% faster than the same code compiled with the GNU compilers.
-We'll discuss how to use the PGI compiler on SMUHPC in session 4 later today.
+We'll discuss how to use the PGI compiler on ManeFrame in :ref:`session 3 <session3>` later on.

 .. index:: command-line compilation